Chymyst/chymyst-core/docs/chymyst02.md

 Since the `reduceAll()` reaction emits its own input molecules until the array is fully split into individual elements, it will run many times to define the new reactions we previously denoted by `r01`, `r23`, `r45`, `r67`, `r03`, `r47`, and `r07`.
-Thus, emitting the initial molecule `reduceAll((arr, res))` will create a recursive structure of reactions at run time, reproducing what we previously hand-coded.
+Thus, emitting the initial molecule `reduceAll((arr, res))` will create a tree-like structure of chain reactions at run time, reproducing the tree-like computation structure that we previously hand-coded.

 ### Exercise:<sup>*</sup> concurrent ternary search